FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/silent-install-new/silent-install-properties.md

 }

 The following table presents some useful configuration properties you can edit in the
-`Install_SecureTransport_<st-version>.properties` file to perform silent installation of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>. <u>Make sure to remove any empty valued properties</u> as leaving these properties blank might adversely affect your silent installation!
+`Install_SecureTransport_<st-version>.properties` file to perform silent installation of {{< SecureTransport/componentshortname  >}}. <u>Make sure to remove any empty valued properties</u> as leaving these properties blank might adversely affect your silent installation!

 <table>